- Chart

 Average Trading Volume

-The ETF typically exhibits robust average daily trading volumes, indicating good liquidity for most investors.
+The ETF exhibits sufficient average trading volume, indicating good liquidity for active traders to enter and exit positions easily.

 Bid-Ask Spread